House of Miracles (The Vels album)

-House of Miracles is the second and final studio album by American new wave band the Vels, released in 1986 by Mercury Records and it was performed as a duo of Alice Cohen and Charles Hansen following the departure of founding member Chris Larkin.
-It was recorded at Studio Miraval in Correns, France with producer Steve Levine, best known for his work with Culture Club.
+House of Miracles is the second and final studio album by American new wave and synth-pop band the Vels, released in 1986 by Mercury Records and it was performed as a duo of lead vocalist and keyboardist Alice Cohen and bassist and guitarist Charles Hansen following the departure of founding member Chris Larkin.
+It was recorded at Studio Miraval in Correns, southeastern France with record producer Steve Levine, best known for his work with Culture Club.
 House of Miracles like their debut studio album, Velocity (1984), failed to chart.
-"Girl Most Likely To" was the only single released from the album but it also did not chart and the band broke up a year after the album was released.
+"Girl Most Likely To" was the sole single released from the album but it also did not chart and the band broke up a year after the album was released.
 The track "Souvenirs" had been written for the Bangles but that failed to materialise and it was instead recorded for this album.

 To date, the album remains unavailable on CD or MP3 and has been long out of print on vinyl since its initial release.